 But, someone, who is aware how the Football Association deals with these sorts of things, would understand that it’s not partiality at all.

 Actually, while deciding the punishment for the offences of the coaches, what the Football Association takes into account is what has been the track record of that coach in the past in terms of discipline?
 If he has made that kind of an offence previously as well or if it’s the first time for him, in case of it being a first, it’s more likely that the FA won’t come down that hard and the punishment, as happened with Bilic, will be limited to a fine only.
-You would need the best bet365 bonus code australia to get good odds on Jose Mourinho doing something stupid on the sidelines (like kicking a water bottle), because he’s done it so many other times before.
+You would need a bet365 bonus code to get good odds on Jose Mourinho doing something stupid on the sidelines (like kicking a water bottle), because he’s done it so many other times before.

 It couldn’t have been a fine to Mourinho because he was involved in that kind of an act on a couple of occasions before.
 That’s the reason he had to suffer the ban, but, whatever the reason might be, it won’t stop the Red Devils coach from moaning.